Blackbird-JS/.github/profile/README.md

 # Blackbird-JS

-**High-Performance, Fine-Grained, Local-First Open-Source Frontend Infrastructure.**
+**High-Performance, Fine-Grained, Local-First Open-Source Frontend Framework.**

 Welcome to the official repository hub for the **Blackbird-JS** ecosystem.
 We engineer lightweight developer tooling, reactive state systems, and asynchronous browser engines powered entirely by native web standards—giving you a modern framework experience without the framework bloat.